 The challenge takes place in April and September.
 It’s a fun way to get the motivation to complete a full room makeover.
 The challenge is also a good source of design inspiration.
 I’ve been wanting to join this challenge for a while.
 I am looking forward to working and sharing with all the other bloggers!
 The final reveal of the design bloggers’ rooms will be on May 8.
-The final reveal of my room – and of the rooms of all the guest bloggers – will be on May 9!
+The final reveal of my bathroom – and of the rooms of all the guest bloggers – will be on May 9!
 (Update: Click the link above to see the final reveal!)

 If you visit the One Room Challenge website, you can see all the other room transformations in process!